MatMatt/parsEO/README.md

      `[.{extension}]`.
    - At runtime the template is compiled into a regex by replacing each placeholder with the field's pattern or enum values.
-   - Placeholder order in the template defines `fields_order` for filename assembly.

 5. **Provide examples**
    - Include an `"examples"` array showing valid filenames with and without